Security Incident Response Policy

 Ruckus aims to issue an acknowledgement of receipt of the initial report within two working days.
 If Ruckus does not consider the report to be a valid security concern, then the reporter is informed accordingly and the issue is not pursued any further.

 3. Resolution Plan

 Once the reported issue has been validated and prioritized, a resolution plan is developed.
 This plan identifies affected products, active code branches that may require a patch fix, lists known workarounds and outlines schedules for availability of the fixes.
 For very high priority issues, the plan may include releasing emergency patch releases.
 Ruckus follows this resolution plan to allocate resources for timely resolution of the reported issue.

 Ruckus releases the patched fixes and the workarounds to the SIRT.
 Ruckus QA team performs verification.
 Optionally, the reporting party might also be engaged by the SIRT.

 5. Customer Communication

 Once the mitigation measures have been verified, the SIRT compiles a security advisory explaining the nature of the security issue and detailing how this issue affects Ruckus products.
 The advisory also contains details of the relevant mitigation steps (including any workarounds) and how to apply them.
-The security advisory contains a CVSS score to help customers understand the severity of the issue and plan upgrades etc.
+The security advisory helps customers to understand the severity of the issue, to plan upgrades, etc.

 The security advisory is released simultaneously to all Ruckus customers and partners worldwide who are under existing support arrangements.
 Ruckus does not engage in selective disclosure of security issues in general but reserves the right to do so under exceptional circumstances (e.g. national security).
-This customer communication is protected with the SIRT’s PGP key (see our security page).
 A copy of this advisory is also provided to the original reporting party.